Program: Teaching English in School

 7. Suggestion or problem?

-8. Please write a Journal-type eatery of experience now.
-This will be for our for our future volunteers.
+8. Please write a Journal-type entry of experience now.
+This will be for our monthly newsletter & also for our future volunteers.